 RUR.
 SOC.
-204 NORTH CAROLINA RURAL LIFE 2 or 2
+204 NORTH CAROLINA RURAL LIFE

 Introduction to the specific patterns of rural living in North Carolina; structure and function of the groups in which North Carolina rural people participate; major social institutions and their related problems; and, organized efforts to improve community life in the state.